JacobEdelman/lark/README.md

 added to Lark.
 - Version 0.3.3: Lark can be demoed and tests all work.
 Socket addition has begun and a standard library has been initialized.
 To string methods were added.
+- Version 0.3.3: Lark now runs with Python 3 as well as Python 2.
+Python 3 is significantly faster.